-Until then, I skin and cut up my boreal rodents.
-If you’ve never done it, skinning a squirrel is harder than you might think.
+Until then, I skin and cut up my limb chickens.
+If you’ve never done it, skinning a squirrel is a bit harder than you might think.
 Squirrels have a thick, dense hide, whereas rabbits, their woodland colleagues, have more of a light pelt.
 Skinning a rabbit takes seconds.
-Skinning a squirrel takes minutes.
+Skinning a squirrel takes a few more seconds.

 To skin, gut and break down a squirrel properly, you will want to have handy:

 - A small, sharp knife, such as a pocket knife or small paring knife